TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       a tag name or a :ref:`path <elementtree-xpath>`.
 Returns the text content of the first matching element, or *default* if no element was found.
-      Note that if the matching element has no text content an empty string is returned. *namespaces* is an optional mapping from namespace prefix to full name.
+      Note that if the matching element has no text content an empty string is returned. *namespaces* is an optional mapping kutoka namespace prefix to full name.
 Pass ``''`` as prefix to move all unprefixed tag names in the expression into the given namespace.